syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 2. The output for Dialog control when “enabled” is “true” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img5.png" Caption="Dialog with “enabled" as “true”"%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img5.png" Caption="Dialog with enabled as true"%}

 ## Disable Dialog Control